 How To Brush Your Pool?
 (The Best Way Explained!)

-Only regular and correct brushing will keep your pool healthy, the water crystal clear and save you money in the long run!
+Regular and correct brushing keeps your pool healthy, water crystal clear, and saves you money in the long-term.

 In spite of all the necessary pool chemicals and an efficient filtration system, algae can still build up on the sides and bottom of your pool.